Fort Townsend Historical State Park

-This 367-acre marine camping park features 3,960-feet of saltwater shoreline on Port Townsend Bay.
-The heavily wooded park has a rich military history dating from pioneer days.
-The park offers nature and history interpretive events.
-The 6.5 miles of hiking trails wander through a natural forest area.
+Fort Townsend is a 413-acre, marine camping park with 3,960 feet of saltwater shoreline on Port Townsend Bay.
+The forested park has a rich history in the armed forces, dating from pioneer days.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.